iov-one/docs/docs/weave/weave-api-spec/03-querying.md

 ### Accessing buckets

 [//]: # (TODO give reference to weave/tendermint or abci documentation) As mentioned in the previous sections, Weave uses tendermint as consensus engine thus queries are made to data store via `abci_queries`.
-Refer to [tendermint/abciquery](https://tendermint.com/rpc/#abciquery).
+Therefore when you make a query actually you do the call to tendermint's abci protocol.
+For more info about underlyings refer to [tendermint/abciquery](https://tendermint.com/rpc/#abciquery).

 Via running the JSON-RPC/HTTP call below, __hugnet__ testnet could be queried so you can see an example response.